(Inclusive of all taxes)

 This herb is used in traditional treatments of liver disorders, skin diseases, and hair fall

-It balances the Kapha and Vata Doshas
+Maintains optimal levels of the Kapha and Vata Dosha

 It is used in traditional medicine to improve the health of the skin, teeth, bones, hair, and eyes.
-It is one of the main Ayurvedic herbs that improve the health and quality of the hair.
+It is one of the main Ayurvedic herbs that improve the health and quality of hair.

-Karnasphota (Cardiospermum Helicacabum)
+Karnasphota (Cardiospermum Halicacabum)

 It is also known as the balloon vine or Winter Cherry